 As your puppy grows and learns more, there are some other commands that may be needed, but for puppies I like to start with just the four above.

 Dog training requires consistency

 Before you start with obedience training, I want to make a note about the importance of consistency.
 Obedience training only works if you are consistent.
-This means that when you say a command, you expect the puppy to perform the command, or you are willing to take steps to make the puppy perform the command.
+This means that when you say a command, you expect the puppy to perform the command, and are willing to take steps to make the puppy perform the command.
 If you do not remain consistent in this expectation, you will confuse your dog and get poor results from your training.
-You must be consistent!
+You (and your family) must be consistent!

 How to start obedience training Lab puppy